eag1ex/bank-application/readme.md

 ***
 ###### Start the App
-* Once you run it and have installed the and configured your mongod, it will automaticly run the process for you, proxyfy and start the nodemon server, and launch Chorme as default browser.
+* Once you run it and have installed, configured your mongodb, it will automaticly run the process for you, proxyfy and start the nodemon server, and launch Chorme as default browser.
 * Generated files are stored in the ./public dir along with bower_components.
 * The npm task runner/gulp uses Wiredeb to dynamicly inject files generated in ./public/index.html